darkmesh-b/dbench/README.md

 ### FIO CLIENT

-You can either login to one of the PODs (recommended) or create VM to test with.
+You can either login to one of the PODs (recommended) or create VM to test with. <br>
 If running via a POD, skip to step 5

-For the VM, follow steps 1-4 below
+For the VM, follow steps 1-4 below <br>
 NOTE: pods must have routable networking if using a VM

 1. Download an Ubuntu (Jammy) image